 Chipped Your Pet Yet?

-In May 2006 micro-chip tracking of you and your pets was further explored in Spychips Revisited.
-Haywood said "It gives me the creeps to think that a credit card in my purse might be encrypted with a dot-sized chip that can be read when I walk through the door of a shopping mall, and every door into every store reads that microchip ..."
+Paid critics said the NetPlaces Network was just "sensationalist" publications but in Spychips Revisited, Haywood said "It gives me the creeps to think that a credit card in my purse might be encrypted with a dot-sized chip that can be read when I walk through the door of a shopping mall, and every door into every store reads that microchip ..."

 "MICROCHIPS CAUSE FAST-GROWING, MALIGNANT TUMORS IN LAB ANIMALS"